facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 They recommend using `borrowed` to refer to a value that may either by a dynamic alias to an owned object or an unowned object.

-However, they further recognize that the existance of a union state of this description results in issues with tracking mutations.
+However, they further recognize that the existence of a union state of this description results in issues with tracking mutations.
 > Weakening a uniqueness variant to admit dynamic aliases makes it easier to
 > program with unique variables than with destructive reads alone, but this